nocobase/docs/docs/en-US/handbook/ui/blocks/block-settings/linkage-rule.md

 > **Note**: This feature is supported starting from **v1.7.0-beta.2**

-It is possible to dynamically configure date ranges for field types such as `date`, `datetime`, `dateOnly`, `datetimeNoTz`, `unixTimestamp`, `createdAt`, and `updatedAt`.
-The selectable date range can automatically adjust based on changes in other form fields.
+It is allow to dynamically configure date scope for field types such as `date`, `datetime`, `dateOnly`, `datetimeNoTz`, `unixTimestamp`, `createdAt`, and `updatedAt`.
+The selectable date scope can automatically adjust based on changes in other form fields.

 #### **Example: Setting the End Date After the Start Date**